scottsen/SIL/docs/canonical/SIL_MANIFESTO.md

 When operators are explicit and typed, workflows become composable: CAD → simulation → optimization → analysis becomes a sequence of inspectable transformations rather than a chain of opaque tool invocations.

-SIM exists partly to make these structures navigable and testable.
+The Semantic Interaction Model (SIM) - the human interface layer of the Semantic OS - exists partly to make these structures navigable and testable.

 ## 9. Openness and Stewardship